 10:06

-When you kind of making your way into college, what were some of the what was your perspective on the world?
+When you– kind of making your way into college, what were some of the– what was your perspective on the world?
 Did you have kind of an idea of what you wanted to try to accomplish at that time in your life?

 Not really, I was pretty lost, it took me five years to graduate.
 I went to a state school and it took me five years to graduate.
 I eventually graduated, oddly enough with a degree in Spanish and a minor in business, um, my wife Linda and I eventually wound up getting together in college and there’s all that push and pull with can we be together, can we not be together, what does it mean, buh, buh, buh, go on with that.
 Not really.